Doomtrooper: Expansions

 The 170-card expansion set Inquisition was released in April 1995 and sold in 8-card booster packs.
 Some of the cards were printed with foil stamping.
-The expansion set Paradise Lost consisted of over 100 cards sold in 15-card booster packs.
+The expansion sets Paradise Lost and Ragnarok consisted of over 100 cards sold in 15-card booster packs.
+Paradise Lost from 1997 was its last set.
+Ragnarok, planned for 1997, was never released, same fate befall the planned 2nd edition of the game; they were later completed as fan expansions.

+The game's starter set was released in 16 languages, and its expansion Inquisition in several more.
 The limited edition of the basic set was released in English, Italian, Spanish, and Swedish.
 The unlimited edition, published in April 1995, was published in an additional nine languages, including Hebrew and Japanese.
+The game was highly popular in Poland, where it was published, with all of its expansions except Mortificator, from 1995 to 2000.
+Spanish language also saw all expansions released except one (Paradise Lost).

+Reception

+Tom Grant reviewed Doomtrooper for Pyramid magazine reviewed and stated that "In short, Doomtrooper is one of the most successful TCGs, and is an easy way to learn about the excellent line of Mutant Chronicles products (including three terrific board games).
+What an interesting idea: a trading card game that gets people interested in buying non-card games.
+Perhaps there's hope for the hobby after all..."